 There are growing legislative and regulatory constraints on the nonprofit and charitable sectors.
-Organisations in this industry must be vigilant in monitoring developments in the regulations that affect them.
+Accountants for Charities organisations in this industry must be vigilant in monitoring developments in the regulations that affect them.

 Charitable organisations have greater demands than ever, including the need to acquire financing and employees, show accountability and responsibility, and care for beneficiaries.

 This is why it’s crucial to work with an accountant who specialises in the unique financial issues faced by charities.